 - Reboot the phone and even remove the battery if possible.

-- Uninstall all previous versions of the app or apps with same resemblance currently installed on your device.
+- Uninstall all previous versions of the app or apps with the same resemblance currently installed on your device.

 - Remove the SD card, and also do not connect your device to a PC while you install the apk.

 - Free up some space, uninstall unnecessary apps.

 Note & Conclusion: If the above post couldn’t solve the problem, then you need some coding in Android SDK to check